 Feedback Fundamentals is all about building a strong core and realizing a vision of listening to the people you seek to serve.

-Last time, we examined buy-in – the process of building support for your feedback initiative among the people who will give and use the feedback data you collect.
-This week, we examine design.
+In the previous article, we examined buy-in — the process of building support for your feedback initiative among the people who will give and use the feedback data you collect.
+In this article, we examine design.

 Design is having a moment.
 There is an increasing variety of resources, tools and organizations out there to help you better design your programs and projects.
 But what does design mean as the second step in a closed feedback loop?

 In a feedback context, the design step is when you create the plan for the rest of your feedback loop.
 Buy-in is focused on asking yourself questions about Who and Why, and then acting on your answers to create support for your feedback initiative.
 Who needs to use the feedback you collect?
 Why will they want to use it?
 Who needs to give you feedback?
 Why will they want to give it?
 The design step of a closed feedback loop focused on What, When, Where, and How.
 How will I collect feedback?
 When and Where will I collect it?
 What analysis will I do on the feedback I collect?
 How will I engage in dialogue with the people whose feedback I collect to better understand what they’re saying to me?
 How will I course correct?
 These are just some of the questions you will tackle in the design step.

 If that sounds overwhelming, don’t panic.
 This is where the image of the feedback loop becomes incredibly useful.
 For each step of the loop, ask yourself: